-- 274. Prior to making a disclosure to the FIS the financial services business should consider all available options in respect of the business relationship. - 275.
+- 275. Prior to making a disclosure to the FIS the financial services business should consider all available options in respect of the business relationship. - 276.
 Reports of suspicion of money laundering (including drug money laundering) must be disclosed under the provisions of the Disclosure (Bailiwick of Guernsey) Law, 2007 and suspicions relating to terrorism must be disclosed under the Terrorism and Crime (Bailiwick of Guernsey) Law, 2002 as amended.
-Both of these laws require that information contained in internal reports made to a MLRO is disclosed to the FIS where the MLRO knows or suspects or has reasonable grounds for knowing or suspecting as a result of the report, that a person is engaged in money laundering or terrorist financing. - 276.
-Disclosures must to be made in the standard form set out in Appendix D2.
+Both of these laws require that information contained in internal reports made to a MLRO is disclosed to the FIS where the MLRO knows or suspects or has reasonable grounds for knowing or suspecting as a result of the report, that a person is engaged in money laundering or terrorist financing. - 277.
+Regulations made under the provisions of the Disclosure Law and of the Terrorism and Crime Law prescribe the manner and form of disclosure.
+A copy of the prescribed form is set out in Appendix D2.
 The disclosure may be delivered by post, fax or e-mail and its receipt will be acknowledged by the FIS in writing.
 The means of delivery is at the discretion of the financial services business and subject to its security protocols.
-If a disclosure is sent by fax or e-mail there is no requirement to send a duplicate disclosure via post. - 277.
-The financial services business should provide as much information and documentation (for example, statements, contract notes, correspondence, minutes, transcripts, etc.) as possible to demonstrate why suspicion has been raised and to enable the FIS to fully understand the purpose and intended nature of the business relationship. - 278.
+If a disclosure is sent by fax or e-mail there is no requirement to send a duplicate disclosure via post. - 278.
+The financial services business should provide as much information and documentation (for example, statements, contract notes, correspondence, minutes, transcripts, etc.) as possible to demonstrate why suspicion has been raised and to enable the FIS to fully understand the purpose and intended nature of the business relationship. - 279.
 When considering the provision of information to the FIS a financial services business should be aware of the Money Laundering (Disclosure of Information) (Guernsey) Law, 1995, the Money Laundering (Disclosure of Information) (Alderney) Law, 1998 and the Money Laundering (Disclosure of Information) (Sark) Law, 2001 which state: